 Cop-tur and Crusher, clearly disapproving of this turn of events, attempt to thwart your efforts by commandeering the same limited supply of cloned scooters.
-Subsequently these are handed over to Gog to fuel the rebuilding of the delapidated bases.
-Your defense against such opposition consists of your bot’s energy blasts – fired from their fists – or makeshift bombs fashioned from reclaimed rocks.
-Unfortunately the bases are immune to your lasers, hence the unorthodox means of destruction.
+Subsequently, these are handed over to Gog to fuel the rebuilding of the dilapidated bases.
+Your defence against such opposition consists of your bot’s energy blasts – fired from their fists – or makeshift bombs fashioned from reclaimed rocks.
+Unfortunately, the bases are immune to your lasers, hence the unorthodox means of destruction.

 “Nowadays all tie-ins are approached with the greatest trepidation and looking at Gobots it seems quite rightly so – there’s very little to actually do.
 The game is unplayable for the most part, and all you really seem to be paying your money for are extras like the included soundtrack (a good laugh) and a stupid little storybook (only suitable for the under-sevens).
 Don’t be fooled by all the implied content.
 Gobots is not a surprise, but more of a disappointment as another tie-in fails to come off.”

 37% – Crash (Paul Sumner, issue 43, August 1987)

 Although the gravity, velocity and certain other aspects of the gameplay are configurable, GoBots is ridiculously challeng… I mean difficult, made all the more frustrating by being restricted to three lives, having to wrangle with the onerous, unresponsive controls, awful collision detection and bizarrely jarring screen scrolling modus.
 The Commodore 64 version tightens up on these deal-breakingly problematic issues without being any more enjoyable to play.